Nonlinear Assimilation via Score-based Sequential Langevin Sampling: Non-asymptotic Convergence Guarantees

 \subsection{Convergence analysis for assimilation}

-Building upon the convergence results for score-based Langevin sampling in posterior estimation established in the previous subsection, we now analyze the convergence properties of score-based sequential Langevin sampling (SSLS).
-Let $q_{1}$ be the ground-truth prior distribution of the initial state in the assimilation process, and $\widehat{q}_{1}$ be the prior distribution employed in SSLS.
-The discrepancy between these initial distributions can be quantified by the following metric:
+Building upon the posterior estimation convergence results for score-based Langevin sampling established in the preceding subsection, we now analyze the convergence properties of score-based sequential Langevin sampling (SSLS).
+Corollary~\ref{corollary:section:convergence} establishes an error recursion of the form